MaterializeInc/materialize/doc/user/content/manage/terraform.md

 ---
 title: "Use Terraform to manage Materialize"
-description: "Create and manage Materialize objects with Terraform"
+description: "Create and manage Materialize resources with Terraform"
 menu:
   main:
     parent: "manage"